 - Coffee-Mate Natural Bliss Almond or Coconut Creamer

 I know that’s a ton of information to digest, but the rewards of intermittent fasting really are so beneficial.
 I’ve been practicing intermittent fasting for over a year now and it has helped me stay regulated, reduced acid reflux, and has lessened my stomach/digestion pain.
 I used to have frequent and excessive sweating at night and those have completely subsided because Intermittent fasting is said to help regulate and stabilize hormone levels.
-Another amazing result from incorporating intermittent fasting into my lifestyle is the reduction in belly bloat!
+Another amazing result of incorporating intermittent fasting into my lifestyle is the reduction in belly bloat!
 Read how IF worked for me see my before and after photos in just two weeks.

 Tips for Successful Intermittent Fasting